Welcome to the Bridge Program!

 Students are admitted into the Bridge Program in one of the following ways:

 - Bridge English student requires English 099 and GNED 107

 - Bridge Math student requires Math 099 and GNED 107

 - Bridge Full student requires English 099, Math 099 and GNED 107

-Charleston Southern University’s 2019 Summer Academy runs from June 10 – August 2, 2019.
+Charleston Southern University offers Summer Bridge Academy during the second summer session.
 For more information, contact CSU’s enrollment services office.

 Math 099 – BEGINNING ALGEBRA (4)

 Prerequisites: Admission to CSU through the Bridge program (a Math score below 490 on the redesigned SAT or below 19 on the ACT) or appropriate score on the Mathematics Placement Exam.
 A course in basic algebra skills for students who are deemed at risk in the area of Mathematics.
 Topics include properties of the real numbers; fundamental operations with linear expressions, solutions of linear equations and inequalities; operations on polynomial expressions, including polynomial division; graphing linear equations on the Cartesian Coordinate system; functions; factoring of quadratic and other polynomial expressions; solving quadratic equations; operations on rational and radical expressions; solving rational and radical equations.
 Course is required of students accepted into the Bridge Program.
 Class meets 4 lecture hours and a (minimum of one) 30-minute individual tutoring appointment every week.
 Students must pass the course with a C or better before matriculating from the Bridge Program and/or to any other Mathematics course.
 Students receive institutional credit only.